zeravshantechnologies/wg-failover/README.md

 # Reload systemd
 sudo systemctl daemon-reload

+# Important: The service requires a configuration file
+# Create a config file if you haven't already
+sudo nano /etc/wg-failover/config.toml

-# Start the service with the peer IP address as a parameter
+# Start the service (no need for @parameter when using config file)
-sudo systemctl start wg-failover@192.168.1.1.service
+sudo systemctl start wg-failover.service

 # Enable the service to start on boot
-sudo systemctl enable wg-failover@192.168.1.1.service
+sudo systemctl enable wg-failover.service
 ```

 ## Usage